cropsinsilico/cis-ui/USER-GUIDE.md

 ## Loading an Example Graph
 The Button Bar at the top-right should offer a `Load` button.
 Clicking on this button will expand a dropdown list of all saved graphs and examples currently accessible.
 Choosing one of these examples will load its contents into your Canvas, allowing you to visualize and edit the graph before generating a manifest for use with `cisrun`.

-NOTE: In order to facilitate composing different models and examples, `Load` does not Clear your existing graph state.

 ## Adding a Node
 The Model Library on the left side offers an "Add" button beside each model.
 Click this button to add a new node to the canvas representing the model you've chosen.
 Once added, you can left-click this node and hold to drag it around the  canvas.
 On the new node, you should see grey dots on the left/right sides - these are the inputs (left side) and outputs (right side) that this model accepts.